 Piraeus, also known as Peiraeus or Piraeus, is a town situated in the prefecture of Attica, on the south side of Athens.
 The main appeal of a visit to Piraeus is based on the fact that it was used as the main port of Athens in ancient Greece, and thus played a very important part in the life of the city.

 Besides being the port of ancient Athens, Piraeus has also been the port of modern Athens since 1834.
-Nowadays, this port can be seen in operation, and while it doesn’t look as it used to in ancient Greece, it still displays some of the antique features that make it a very fascinating and peculiar place to meet.
+Nowadays, this port can be seen in operation, and while it doesn’t look as it used to in ancient Greece, it still displays some of the antique features that make it a fascinating and peculiar place to meet.

-The name of this town means Place over the Passage, a meaning that is very important to its past history.
+The name of this town means Place over the Passage, a meaning that is very important to its history.
 In its beginnings as a settled place, Piraeus was a tiny island joined to the ground by a narrow strip of land.
 Although the area received other denominations at first, this geographical feature finally inspired the actual name.

 While its main port is the most popular, Piraeus also has two smaller ports that have also helped to turn this place into a very active one.
-The advantages of this location and its harbor were not found until the decade of 490 BC when Themistocles built a fortification here, with the intention to conveniently use the ports and defend the people of Athens from attacks from the Persians.
+The advantages of this location and its harbor were not found until the decade of 490 BC when Themistocles built a fortification here, intending to conveniently use the ports and defend the people of Athens from attacks from the Persians.

 Arriving at the Piraeus train station